catavallejos/TutorialBASiCS/README.md

 ## Software requirements

 This tutorial was prepared on the statistical software R (https://www.R-project.org).
 During the tutorial we will use RStudio as an interface.
-Before the practical session please make sure that you install `R` version 3.1.0 or superior.
+Before the practical session, please make sure you install `R` version 3.1.0 or superior.
 Once R has been installed, the following libraries have to be installed:

 * From BioConductor
 	+ BiocGenerics
 		- `source("http://bioconductor.org/biocLite.R"); biocLite("BiocGenerics")`
+* From CRAN
+	+ data.table
+	+ Rcpp
+	+ methods
+	+ coda
+	+ devtools
+		- `install.packages("PACKAGE-NAME")

 ## The tutorial